Samsung Galaxy Note 10

 There are some things the Pixel 4 XL does really well.
 It takes insanely good pictures, the revamped design is excellent, and the 90Hz display makes everything look oh so buttery smooth.
 Battery life, unfortunately, is a big pain point.
 While the 4 XL should get most people through a full day of use, it'll be just barely so.
 For a phone this big and expensive, that's a real bummer.

-The Note 10+ and Pixel 4 XL are two of the most prominent Android flagships on the market in 2019, but for the majority of folks, we have to give the Note 10+ the edge.
-Yes, its retail price is $200 more than the Pixel 4 XL.
-Still, it delivers considerably better battery life, double the available RAM, much more internal storage, an option to expand it with a microSD card, and more.
+The Note 10+ and Pixel 4 XL are two of the most prominent Android flagships on the market right now, but for the majority of folks, we have to give the Note 10+ the edge.
+Yes, its retail price is higher than the Pixel 4 XL, but it delivers considerably better battery life, double the available RAM, much more internal storage, an option to expand it with a microSD card, and more.
 The Pixel is a solid choice if you want one of the best camera packages available in a smartphone right now, plus you'll save some money in the process of getting it over the Note.

 For most people, the Galaxy Note 10+ is the better purchase

 These are two of the market's most expensive and powerful Android smartphones, but overall, we have to give the upper-hand to the Note 10+.

 Battery life is perhaps one of the least exciting things to talk about when it comes to phones, but it's also the most important.
 If the battery life is bad, you're going to have a lesser overall experience.
 Unlike the Pixel 4 XL, the Note 10+ is excellent in these regards.